 II.
 To compare the efficacy of cisplatin with or without ABT-888 on PFS in patients with triple negative and/or gBRCA mutation-associated breast cancer and brain metastases.
 (Brain Metastases Cohort)

-I. For patients with gBRCA mutation associated breast cancer or triple-negative breast cancer (TNBC) with or without BRCAness phenotype, to compare the efficacy of cisplatin with or without ABT-888 on overall survival (OS), response rate, and clinical benefit rate.
+I. For patients with gBRCA mutation associated breast cancer (group “i” above) or triple-negative breast cancer (TNBC) with (group “ii”) or without (group “iii”) BRCAness phenotype, to compare the efficacy of cisplatin with or without ABT-888 on overall survival (OS), response rate, and clinical benefit rate.

 II.
 To compare the differential benefit of ABT-888 across the three groups using both PFS and OS as outcomes.